The weather depends on lots of different factors: wind speed, cloudiness, pressure, humidity, and others.

 GFS+ weather model, Los Angeles weather in the Windy.app for iOS

-GFS+ (Global Forecast System +) is a global weather model by the The United States' National Weather Service.
-While the GFS27 interpolates data for every dot within a 27 km x 27 km square, its modification GFS+, specially provided by Windy.app specialists, always shows only the maximum result in each square (radius of the spot).
+GFS+ (Global Forecast System +) is Windy's modification of a global weather model by the United States' National Weather Service.
+While the GFS27 interpolates data for every dot within a 27 km x 27 km square, GFS+ always shows only the maximum result in each square.

 Learn more about GFS weather model in the Windy.app blog